karimhabush/cyberowl/docs/README.md

 ## Contributing

 Contributing to Cyberowl is a two step process.
-Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License